Bobby Turner

-Robert Turner Jr. (born May 6, 1949) is an American football coach who is the running backs coach for the San Francisco 49ers.
-Since 1995, he has worked exclusively on the staffs of Mike Shanahan during his time with the Denver Broncos and Washington Redskins and then his son Kyle with the Atlanta Falcons and San Francisco 49ers.
+Robert Turner Jr. (born May 6, 1949) is an American professional football coach who is the running backs coach for the San Francisco 49ers.
+Since first joining the NFL in 1995, he has worked exclusively on the staffs of Mike Shanahan during his time with the Denver Broncos and Washington Redskins and then his son Kyle with the Atlanta Falcons and San Francisco 49ers, with the lone exception of serving under Josh McDaniels in his last season with the Broncos in 2009 before reuniting with Mike Shanahan with the Washington Redskins in 2010.

 Coaching career

 Early coaching career

 Early in his coaching days, Turner worked as an assistant football and basketball coach at Kokomo, Indiana's Haworth High School from 1972 to 1974.

 College coaching

 He moved to the college ranks in 1975, working for the Indiana State University football program in various roles until 1982.

 In 1983, he went to Fresno State University, where he was the team's running backs coach through 1988.
 One of the players he coached was future coach Kelly Skipper.

 Turner was the running backs coach at Ohio State University from 1989 to 1990; in this period, the Buckeyes reached bowl games in both seasons and had the top rushing game in the Big Ten Conference in 1989.
 In 1990, he coached running backs Robert Smith, Butler By'not'e, and Raymont Harris.

 In his final collegiate coaching stop before moving to the NFL, Turner served as assistant head coach, offensive coordinator and running backs coach at Purdue University from 1991 to 1994.
 While at Purdue, he coached RB Mike Alstott.